-Once the app is installed on your mobile device, you may configure your router.
+Once your app is installed, you may now configure your router.
 Connect to the router wirelessly by going to your wireless utility on your device.
-Scan for the Wi-Fi Name (SSID) as listed on the supplied Wi-Fi Configuration card.
+Scan for the Wi-Fi name (SSID) as listed on the supplied info card.
 Select and then enter your Wi-Fi password.

-Once you connect to the router, launch the QRS mobile app from the Home screen of your device.
+Once you connect to the router, tap on the QRS Mobile icon to launch the QRS mobile app from your mobile device.

-You will see the welcome screen.
+You will see the Welcome screen.
 Tap Start to proceed.
 When the Operation Mode screen appears, tap Next.

 At this point, make sure that your router is connected to a modem.
-Plug one end of the provided Ethernet cable into your DSL or cable modem, and plug the other end into the port marked INTERNET on the DIR-830L.
+Plug one end of the provided Ethernet cable into your DSL or cable modem, and plug the other end into the port marked INTERNET on the DIR-879.
 Tap Next to automatically detect your Internet connection and proceed to the next step.